Tutor at Chycara, Truro

 She was a member of Carn Brea Swim Club until as a teenager she transferred over to Surf Life Saving at Portreath Surf club, she won several medals nationally for her swimming, board rescue and diamond girl.
 She would spend many a summer volunteer lifeguarding on Portreath beach.

-This lead Stacey onto studying for her Fd Health & Fitness Management at Cornwall College, this is where she gained a passion for sports coaching and health promotion, she then went on to volunteer for the NHS Health Promotion Service until she went on maternity leave.
+This lead Stacey onto studying for her Fd Health & Fitness Management at Cornwall College, and is where she gained a passion for sports coaching and health promotion, she then went on to volunteer for the NHS Health Promotion Service until she went on maternity leave.

 When the opportunity arose to become a qualified tutor Stacey jumped at the chance to do a job she knew she would love.
-After completing her training and shadowing several members of the Swim Academy for Babies team, Stacey started up some new Swim Academy for Babies classes under Fiona Myers at Kernow Hydro expanding the Portreath timetable to 7 days a week.
+After completing her training and shadowing several members of the Swim Academy for Babies team, Stacey started up some new Swim Academy for Babies classes at Kernow Hydro expanding the Portreath timetable to 7 days a week.